 1. Balance your dietary fats

-Balance your fats – I think he means remove dietary fat, right??
-Nope.
-This misnomer has been engrained in us over the last 30 years, but scientists are quick to show that eating healthy fats actually promotes loss of body fat.
+Fats have been given a bad reputation for far too long.
+In fact, misconceptions with fat has been engrained in us over the last 30 years, but scientists are quick to show that eating certain healthy fats actually can promote loss of body fat.
 In fact, cutting out all fat is shown to slow down your metabolism and make you feel awful while doing it!
 We have to eat healthy fat to lose unhealthy fat.
 Fats from the Omega 3, 6 & 9 families are critical in the formation of cell membranes, tissues, hormones necessary for life, and an optimal metabolism.
 Like most things, too much of a good thing can be bad.
 Too many Omega 6′s and not enough Omega 3′s in our diet will put our body in a state of inflammation which can be detrimental to effective weight loss, and potentially increase risk of heart disease, diabetes, and even some cancers.
 A very simple yet effective blood test can determine your levels of your Omega fats and help steer your metabolism back on course.

 2. Keep your liver clean